Are you at risk for Diabetes?

 ||less than 7.8

 |A1C (blood test to check average blood sugar over past 3 months)

 ||4 to 6 %

 The good news is that research has shown you can delay or prevent type 2 diabetes from developing by:

 - increasing your physical activity (recommended at least 150 minutes per week)

 - targeting a 5 to 10% weight loss (from your current weight)

 Several research studies have shown a 58% reduction in progression to diabetes with being active and eating healthy.

-To attend a class on prediabetes in your area, complete a self-referral form.
+If you would prefer to attend just one class on prediabetes in your area, complete a self-referral form.